 The primary contribution of the proposed platform is the ability to capture time in a comparative format.
-Nevertheless, the fourth dimension is exploited here in a more abstract way than other scientific approaches (e.g. Kulitz, Ferschin & Matejowsky) since realism and full detailing is not the goal of this application.
-Furthermore, its advantages are: the user friendly interface which is addressed towards non experts and its ability to continuously expand with new material regarding either new monuments or new information for existing monuments.
+Furthermore, its advantages are: the user friendly interface which is aimed at non experts and its ability to continuously expand with new material regarding either new monuments or new information for existing monuments.
 Some of the issues we are currently working on are:

 - Subjectivity due to abstraction.
-When information is abstracted, the role of the person who decides which information should be secluded is a key role since it could possibly skew the end result. - Use of multiple semantic links. - Interoperability / expansion.
-The proposed application could serve as a central platform which could be joined by other applications which focus on a more detailed, photorealistic monument representation.

-- Building Information Modeling (BIM).
-What can we learn from the structure of information used today in BIM? - Conceptual Modeling Language (ConML).
-ConML has many advantages in organizing large amounts of information, especially when dealing with cultural heritage.
-How useful can such a conceptual model prove to be?
+When information is abstracted, the role of the person who decides which information should be secluded is a key role since it could possibly skew the end result. - · Use of multiple semantic links. - Interoperability/expansion.
+The proposed application could serve as a central platform which could be joined by other applications which focus on a more detailed, photorealistic monument representation. - Building Information Modeling (BIM).
+What can we learn from the structure of information used today in BIM? - Conceptual Modeling Language (ConML: